Here in the urban jungle, we observe a peculiar species: the San Francisco Realtor.

-Now, we’re not here to rain on anyone’s parade.
-If you’ve got the passion and the drive, by all means, go for it!
-Real estate can be an extremely fulfilling career, meeting and helping all kinds of people in big, tangible ways.
+We’re not here to rain on any parades.
+If you’ve got the passion and the drive, by all means, dive in!
+Real estate can be an extremely fulfilling career, meeting and helping all sorts of people in very meaningful ways.
 And since you are your own boss as an agent, the sky’s the limit for self-motivated, hard-working, entrepreneurial folks.
 But let’s talk numbers for a second.

 According to Business Insider, “At the end of June , there were roughly 1.6 million registered Realtors in the US — or about 2 ½ Realtors for every available home on the market.”
 With the barrier to entry being so low, there is a huge surplus of agents.
 And while competition can be a good thing (who doesn’t love a good sale?), in the real estate world, it’s a double-edged sword.
 As inexperienced agents crowd the field, it becomes more difficult for prospective clients to find one who will bring real value and expertise to the table.

 When you’re ready to hire a buyer’s agent, or a top San Francisco listing agent to help you sell, remember to do your homework.